lospec/pixel-editor/README.md

 ## How to Contribute

+Requirements: you must have node.js and git installed.

 1. Click **Fork** above.
 It will automatically create a copy of this repository and add it to your account.
 2. Clone the repository to your computer.
 3. Open the folder in command prompt and run **npm install**